 Lead Pastor – Joe Hayman was born in Jackson, Mississippi, and was saved in 1983 at the age of eight.
 While in high school he felt called to go into...

-Assistant Pastor - Gerardo became the Assistant Pastor at King's Way in August of 2020.
+Administrative Pastor - Gerardo became the Admin Pastor at King's Way in August of 2020.
 He and his wife, Esther, are excited to call Douglas County...

 Spanish Pastor - Pastor Perez joined the team July of 2022.
 He does a great job of reaching the Spanish-speaking people of Douglasville, and...